TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 I guess, there is a more clever way to achieve that.
 Anyway, this is what I could come up with.

-The functions in group 1 (red knobs in the graph above) are
+The functions in group 1 are
-- An attenuator for the noise or external RANDOM source fed into the sample & hold section
+- (1) An attenuator for the noise or external RANDOM source fed into the sample & hold section
-- The frequency control for the VCO going into the VCF cutoff frequency control
+- (2) The frequency control for the VCO going into the VCF cutoff frequency control
-- The frequency rate of one of the two LFOs
+- (3) The frequency rate of one of the two LFOs
-- The feedback control of one of the two delay units
+- (4) The feedback control of one of the two delay units

-The functions in group 2 (yellow knobs in the graph above) are
+The functions in group 2 are
-- An attenuator for the combined triangle signal of both LFOs
+- (5) An attenuator for the combined triangle signal of both LFOs
-- The frequency control for the VCO going into the VCF input
+- (6) The frequency control for the VCO going into the VCF input
-- The frequency rate of the second LFO
+- (7) The frequency rate of the second LFO
-- The feedback control of the second delay unit
+- (8) The feedback control of the second delay unit

-The fixed knobs (black knobs in the graph above) are
+The fixed knobs are
-- The VCF cutoff frequency control
+- (9) The VCF cutoff frequency control
-- The VCF resonance control
+- (10) The VCF resonance control
-- The glide controls for two identicat separate CV outputs from the sample & hold unit
+- (11, 12) The glide controls for two identicat separate CV outputs from the sample & hold unit
-- The delay times for both delay units
+- (13, 14) The delay times for both delay units
-- The wet/dry mix controls for both delay units
+- (15, 16) The wet/dry mix controls for both delay units
-- An attenuator for the VCF output signal before the delay units, which can be used as one volume control for both outputs
+- (17) An attenuator for the VCF output signal before the delay units, which can be used as one volume control for both outputs

 ## Knob Assignment Shuffle Logic
 As mentioned above, the shuffle logic core are eight CD4052 multiplexer ICs.